Track Reconstruction using Geometric Deep Learning in the Straw Tube Tracker (STT) at the PANDA Experiment: Geometric Deep Learning Pipeline

 We use the same Graph Neural Network architecture used in Ref.~\cite{Ju:2021ayy}, also known as Interaction GNN.
 The schematic of this network is shown in Figure~\ref{fig:interactionGNN}.

 The Interaction GNN contains three sub-networks: the Encoder Module, the Graph Module and the Output Module.
-The Encoder Module is comprised of a node network and an edge network, encoding input node features into a vector of hidden features and creating edge features with the neighboring node features.
-The Graph Module is an interaction network~\cite{2018arXiv180601261B} in which aggregated neighboring edge features are passed to the node network, and the neighboring node features are passed to the edge network.
-In this way, information is exchanged between nodes and edges, namely message passing.
+The Encoder Module comprises a node network and an edge network, encoding input node features into a vector of hidden features and creating edge features with the neighbouring node features.
+The Graph Module is an interaction network~\cite{2018arXiv180601261B} in which aggregated neighbouring edge features are passed to the node network, and the neighbouring node features are passed to the edge network.
+This way, information is exchanged between nodes and edges, namely message passing.
 The message passing step is performed $N=8$ times.
 The output from the Graph Module is passed through the output module that performs binary classification of edges using the cross-entropy loss.
 As a result, an edge score is obtained for each edge.

 The performance of the interaction GNN is evaluated using the Area Under the Curve (AUC) of the Receiver Operating Characteristic (ROC) curve.
-The higher the AUC value, the better the model performance.In addition, we define the edge efficiency ($\epsilon_E$) as the fraction of true edges being selected and the edge purity ($p_E$) as the fraction of true edges in the selected edges.
+The higher the AUC value, the better the model performance.
+In addition, we define the edge efficiency ($\epsilon_E$) as the fraction of true edges being selected and the edge purity ($p_E$) as the fraction of true edges in the selected edges.
 Figure~\ref{fig:epc_curve}(a) shows the edge efficiency and edge purity distribution as a function of edge score cuts and Figure~\ref{fig:epc_curve}(b) shows the ROC curve built from $\epsilon_E$ and $p_E$ as defined above.
-The AUC for the Interaction GNN is above $0.999$.
+The AUC for the Interaction GNN is $0.9998$.